LoFenk/django_meme_maker/PUBLISHING.md

-# Preface
-Let me first be honest here, this is a vibe coded project for my own use.
-All Credit to Claude Opus 4.5 on Cursor - incredible work.
-This very paragraph is my input, other than prompts, I have no merit otherwise.
-Feel free to reuse as you see fit.

 # Publishing Guide for django-meme-maker

 This guide walks you through publishing the package to PyPI so it can be installed with `pip install django-meme-maker`.